Axia-Tech/AXIA-wiki/docs/learn/learn-teleport.md

 ## Troubleshooting

-If you do not see "Accounts > Teleport" in [AXIASolarJS Apps], the source chain that you have selected does not support teleportation yet.
-As of June 2021, unsupported chains include AXIASolar mainnet, BetaNet testnet, and their respective parachains.
+If you do not see "Accounts > Teleport" in [AXIACoinJS Apps], the source chain that you have selected does not support teleportation yet.
+As of June 2021, unsupported chains include AXIACoin mainnet, BetaNet testnet, and their respective parachains.

 [axiasolarjs apps]: https://axiasolar.js.org/apps/